-The Accuracy of the Atomic Clock & How the Atomic Clock Works
+The Accuracy of the Atomic Clock

 Historic Video of the Atomic Clock

 Apart from the digital clocks and cellphones which tell the time, no clock, as it seems, can be relied upon to keep perfect time.
-Even today's most advanced digital clocks, whether it's on a cellphone, I-phone, radio or TV etc, are not one hundred percent accurate.
+Even today's most advanced digital clocks, whether it's on a cellphone, iPhone, radio or TV etc, are not one hundred percent accurate.
 As for the analogue forms of time, the best mechanical timepieces gain or lose about four seconds a year, and even the modern quartz crystal clocks are accurate only to about one second in ten years.
-However, and atomic clock is thought to be accurate and precise to one second in about 1,000 years, or at least that time.
+However, an atomic clock is thought to be accurate and precise to one second in about 1,000 years, or at least in that estimated time.

 Every analogue clock measures time by counting the regular vibrations of something.
 The very early clocks used the swing of pendulum, which are still popular today in many peoples homes, and early watches had the constant oscillation of a balance wheel.
 Quartz clocks have crystals designed to vibrate at 100,000 cycles a second when electric current is applied.

 Atomic clocks keep time by the vibrations of their atoms, which is more than 9 billion vibrations a second in the most commonly used cesium (also spelled as caesium) atomic clock.
 Compared to mechanic clocks, which are upset and disturbed by such things as temperature and friction or maybe noise, the atomic clocks are virtually unaffected by outside conditions.
 They have no dial or any sort of display by which you can read the time, in other words, what they do is regulate quartz clocks to keep them extremely accurate.